-In today’s blog post we are going to elaborate on where we will find the root causes to our organisational problems, as well as what the Root Causes to organisational problems are, since we so far have not talked about the root causes specifically, only generally about the way of thinking to find them, no matter product or organisation level.
+In today’s blog post we are going to elaborate on where we will find the root causes to our organisational problems.
+We will also state what the Root Causes to organisational problems are, since we so far have not talked about the root causes specifically, only generally about the way of thinking to find them, no matter product or organisation level.

 We start by going back to our example with the scrap metal prevention system, where we had this scenario: